 Conditional Statements

-A conditional statement derives the truth value (TRUE or FALSE) of a condition, and the further program execution flow is decided based on the truth value.
-These statements allow for decision-making in the program based on the evaluation of conditions.
+A conditional statement derives a condition's truth value (TRUE or FALSE), and decides the further program execution flow.
+These statements allow decision-making in the program based on the evaluation of conditions.
 The conditional statements are -

 • IF Statement